 The governors of Pennsylvania, Ohio and West Virginia have met to plan collaboration on what the petrochemical industry has dubbed the "Shale Crescent."
+In September 2017 it was reported that about 460,000 barrels of ethane per day are currently being produced in the Pennsylvania-Ohio-West Virginia region.
+This is almost three times the amount of total/combined ethane expected to be used per day at the Royal Dutch Shell ethane cracker set for Beaver County, Pa., plus the amount to be used by the potential PTT Global Chemical America cracker at Dilles Bottom (Junkins, 2017).
 The amount of ethane being produced from southwest PA wells may also be enough to support additional ethane cracker and petrochemical plants in Philadelphia.